rapidsai/cudf/java/README.md

 ## Behavior on Systems with Multiple GPUs

-The cudf project currently operates with a single GPU per process.
-The CUDA runtime will automatically search for a GPU to use if a thread has not specifically requested a device, and Java processes tend to run with many threads.
-If one of the Java threads using cudf does not use the same device being used by other cudf threads then this will lead to an invalid state that can trigger application crashes.
+The cudf project currently works with a single GPU per process.
+The CUDA runtime assigns the default GPU to all new operating system threads when they start to interact with CUDA.
+This means that if you use a multi-threaded environment, like Java processes tend to be, and try to use a non-default GPU for cudf you can run into hard to debug issues including resource leaks, invalid states, application crashes, and poor performance.

-To avoid these crashes, cudf will remember which CUDA device was used to initialize the Rapids Memory Manager (RMM) via cudf.  cudf methods will automatically set the thread's CUDA device to this initial device if necessary.
-Note that mixing cudf calls with other CUDA libraries that could change the thread's current CUDA device will be problematic.
+To prevent this the Java cudf API will remember the device used to initialize the Rapids Memory Manager (RMM), and automatically set the thread's active device to it, if needed.
+It will not set the device back when the cudf call completes.
+This is different from most CUDA libraries and can result in unexpected behavior if you try to mix these libraries using the same thread.

 ## Dependency